Baby talk, motherese, parentese, child-directed speech. Call it whatever you want! It is THE BEST way to talk to your baby.

 Don’t listen to all the media saying child-directed speech will delay your child’s speech and language development.

 The opposite is true.
-It will help your child develop speech and language quicker.
+It will help your child develop speech and language more quickly.

 It is the voice and words people naturally want to use when they interact with a baby.

-To start, tell your baby what you are doing during diaper changes and shopping in the store.
+To start, tell your baby what you are doing during diaper changes.
 Work up for there.
 The more you talk, the more sound patterns and vocabulary he/she is learning!

-Parallel talk is very similiar to self talk.
-However, instead of talking about you are doing, talk about what your baby is doing.
-That's it.
+Parallel talk is very similar to self-talk.
+However, instead of talking about what you are doing, talk about what your baby is doing.
 Talk about how your baby is crawling, eating, etc...

 This distinction is important for babies and young toddlers.
 When we talk about ourselves, we use the same pronouns and grammar structures such as verbs.
 When you talk about others, such as "you are rolling on the ground," you vary pronouns and verbs.
 It is important that children are exposed to both!